Please ensure Javascript is enabled for purposes of website accessibility

 When that happens, it will be a signal to sell during the next trading day, regardless of whether the stock rebounds the next day (in most cases).

 This is a better option for long-term investors than for short-term traders.
-Using the closing price can help de-stress trading stocks that you’re bullish on in the long term at the expense of seeing selling continuation the next day.
+Using the closing price can help de-stress trading stocks that you’re bullish on in the long term at the expense of seeing selling continue the next day.

 [author_ad]